Difficulties starting a career

 Yesterday we are up Best of HR – Berufebilder.de® Karen's difficulties in starting her career as an engineer are discussed.
 She also criticized the lack of permanent posts and the low earning potential of young professionals.

-A new international study carried out by Johnson Controls Global WorkPlace Solutions now indicates that the expectations of today's 18 25 year-olds, the so-called Generation Y - especially in Germany - are quite high on their future jobs.
+A new international study, carried out by Johnson Controls Global WorkPlace Solutions, now indicates that the expectations of today's 18 25 year-olds, the so-called Generation Y - especially in Germany - are quite high on their future jobs overall.

 This concerns both the physical work environment and the flexible organization of working hours.
 The results of the study create new challenges for employers who want to attract and retain young talents.